AWS vs Azure (2026): Which Cloud Platform Is Better for Your Business?

 Consider Google Cloud if:

-You need best-in-class data analytics (BigQuery), Kubernetes expertise (GKE), or are building AI/ML workloads.
+You need top-tier data analytics (BigQuery), Kubernetes expertise (GKE), or are building AI/ML workloads.
 Google Cloud is the #3 player but leads in specific niches.

 Frequently Asked Questions